 While in this situation the activities were not considered “integral,” other required activities such as donning security equipment, have been found to be “integral” and compensable.

-For more information, or if you have concerns that you haven’t been paid all you rightfully deserve, please contact the experienced Atlanta FLSA attorneys at Buckley Beal LLP for an immediate, confidential consultation.
+For more information, or if you have concerns that you haven’t been paid all you rightfully deserve, please contact the experienced Atlanta FLSA attorneys at Buckley Beal LLP for an immediate, confidential case evaluation.